jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Auto ban discovered Paste apps

-❗ I'd HIGHLY HIGHLY recommend blocking at least pastebin as this is often used for exfiltration of data / staging malware payloads (maybe malware payload #1 reaches out to pastebin to get URL for malware payload #2)
+❗❗❗❗❗❗❗ I'd HIGHLY recommend blocking at least pastebin as this is often used for exfiltration of data / staging malware payloads (maybe malware payload #1 reaches out to pastebin to get URL for malware payload #2)

 Here it is much safer to enable for both apps and domains: